oracle/truffleruby/doc/user/compatibility.md

 The `erb` standard library has been modified to not use negative line numbers.

+#### Polyglot standard IO streams

+If you use standard IO streams provided by the Polyglot engine, via the `-Xpolyglot.stdio` option, reads and writes to file descriptors 1, 2 and 3 will be redirected to these streams.
+That means that other IO operations on these file descriptors, such as `isatty` may not be relevant for where these streams actually end up, and operations like `dup` may lose the connection to the polyglot stream.
+For example if you `$stdout.reopen`, as some logging frameworks do, you will get the native standard-out, not the polyglot out.

+Also, IO buffer drains, writes on IO objects with `sync` set, and `write_nonblock`, will not retry the write on `EAGAIN` and `EWOULDBLOCK`, as the streams do not provide a way to detect this.

 ## Features with very low performance

 #### Keyword arguments